 If you want to know a little more about this hybridization, and its differences from other types of clouds, if you want to know why more and more companies are integrating this hybrid model for backup and data storage, and when to adopt it within your company, this article is intended for you.

-The different types of cloud
+What are the different types of Cloud?

 With the public cloud service, all services are located on external servers that can be accessed publicly from the Internet.